Don’t let your dodgy knee get in the way of a good workout.

 ‘We’ll get them jumping off a high wall to see if their knee can take it,’ says Allardyce.
 ‘Someone with a knee problem will know instinctively that they won’t want to jump.
 They will be very apprehensive.’

-⚠️ If you are experiencing knee pain avoid jumping, because it will put too much pressure on your knees.
+⚠️ Avoid jumping if you are experiencing knee pain, because it will put too much pressure on your knees.

 Exercises to strengthen your knees